lazerwalker/blog/_posts/2015-07-05-open-source-licenses.md

 Let's look at some of the considerations you might want to take into account while figuring out what open source license to release your iOS app under.

+**Keep in mind**: I'm not a lawyer, and this does not constitute legal advice.
+If you're debating licensing terms for your app and have the means to do so, consider consulting an actual lawyer.

 # Different kinds of "freedom"